-Author: Dr Cathy Yunjia Zhao, Dermatology Registrar, Westmead Hospital, Sydney, New South Wales, Australia, November 2018.
-DermNet NZ Editor-in-Chief A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
-Copy-edited by Gus Mitchell.
+Author: Dr Cathy Yunjia Zhao, Dermatology Registrar, Westmead Hospital, Sydney, NSW, Australia.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Copy edited by Gus Mitchell/Maria McGivern.
 January 2019.

 Erythema gyratum repens is most often present in Caucasian men in their 60s.
-The male-to-female ratio is 2:1.
-There is an associated underlying malignancy in 80% of patients of erythema gyratum repens.
-Almost half of the patients have lung cancer (33–47%), and less commonly, oesophageal, breast and stomach cancer [3–4].
+The male to female ratio is 2:1.
+There is an associated underlying malignancy in 80% of patients with erythema gyratum repens.
+Almost half of the patients with erythema gyratum repens have lung cancer (33–47%), and less commonly, oesophageal, breast, and stomach cancer [1,2].

-The strong association between erythema gyratum repens and malignancy have led to several different pathogenetic hypotheses.
+The strong association between erythema gyratum repens and malignancy has led to several different pathogenetic hypotheses.
+These hypotheses are described below.

 The annular plaques most often involve the limbs and trunk .

-Other investigations may include complete blood count, biochemistry, antinuclear antibody profile and malignancy screens (chest x-ray, mammogram, cervical smear, tumour markers, CT chest/abdomen/pelvis and, if indicated, endoscopy or colonoscopy) .
+Other investigations to be undertaken may include a complete blood count, biochemistry, antinuclear antibody profile, and malignancy screens (ie, chest X-ray, mammogram, cervical smear, tumour markers, computed tomography of the chest/abdomen/pelvis and, if indicated, endoscopy or colonoscopy) .

-Other conditions that should be considered in the diagnosis include:
+Other conditions that should be considered in the course of diagnosis include:

 The treatment for erythema gyratum repens is to identify and treat the primary malignancy.
-Erythema gyratum repens usually resolves once the malignancy has gone, for example with surgical resection.
-Topical steroids have not been effective .
+Erythema gyratum repens usually resolves once the malignancy has been removed, for example, with surgical resection.
+Topical steroids have not been found to be effective .

 © 2019 DermNet New Zealand Trust.